Nonparametric estimation in random coefficients binary choice models: Identification Analysis

-\item[(Q2)] Does the random coefficients model impose restrictions? \end{enumerate} Let us start with the question (Q1).
+Let us start with the question (Q1).
 As noted in Section \ref{sec:hemisp}, operating $\mathcal H$ reduces the even part of a function to a constant 1 and therefore it is impossible to recover $f_\beta^+$ from the knowledge of $r$, which is what observations offer.
 Our identification strategy is therefore as follows: (Step 1) Assume conditions that guarantee the identification of $f_\beta^-$; then (Step 2) Show that $f_\beta$ is uniquely determined from $f_\beta^-$ under a reasonable assumption.
 We first consider Step 1.
 Define $H^+=H({\bf n}) = \{x\in\xSd:\ x'{\bf n}\ge0\}$, where ${\bf n} = (1,,0,...,0)'$, that is, the northern hemisphere of $\mathbb S^{d-1}$.
 For later use, also define its southern hemisphere $H^-=H(-\bf n)$.
 Since the model we consider has a constant as the first element of the covariate vector before normalization, the same vector after normalization is necessarily an element of $H^+$.
 We make the following assumption, which also appears in Ichimura and Thompson (1998), and show that it achieves Step 1. \begin{ass} The support of $X$ is $H^+$. \end{ass} This assumption demands that $\tilde{X}$, the vector of non-constant covariates in the original scale, is supported on the whole space $\xR^{d-1}$.
 It rules out discrete or bounded covariates; see Section \ref{sec:extensions} for a potential approach to deal with regressors with limited support.
 In what follows we assume that the law of $X$ is absolutely continuous with respect to $\sigma$ and denote its density by $f_X$.
+Step 1 of our identification argument is to show that the knowledge of $r(x)$ on $H^+$, which is available under Assumption \ref{ass2i}, identifies $f_\beta^-$.
+The problem at hand calls for solving $r = \mathcal H f_\beta = \frac 1 2 + \mathcal H f_\beta^-$ for $f_\beta^-$, and the inversion formula derived in (\ref{einv}) is potentially useful for the purpose.
+A direct application of the formula to $r$ is inappropriate, however, since it requires integration of $r$ on the whole sphere $\mathbb S^{d-1}$, but $r$ is defined only on $H^+$ even when $\tilde X$ has full support on $\mathbb R^{d-1}$.
+An appropriate extension of $r(x), x \in H^+$ to the entire $\mathbb S^{d-1}$ is in order.
+Using the random coefficients model \eqref{emod} and Assumption \ref{ass1}, then noting that $f_{\beta}$ is a probability density function, conclude